-The financial statements were authorised for issue, in accordance with a resolution of Directors, on 23 September 2023.
+The consolidated financial statements were authorised for issue, in accordance with a resolution of Directors, on 20 September 2024.

 Note 2.
-Significant accounting policies
+Material accounting policy information

-The principal accounting policies adopted in the preparation of the financial statements are set out either in the respective notes or below.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
+The accounting policies that are material to the Group are set out either in the respective notes or below.
+The accounting policies adopted are consistent with those of the previous financial year, unless otherwise stated.